Harshit001-ctrl/React-ems/README.md

   🛠️ Technologies Used
 Frontend
-HTML5 & CSS3: For structuring and styling the application.
+HTML5 & CSS3 -> For structuring and styling the application.
-JavaScript: For interactivity and logic implementation.
+JavaScript -> For interactivity and logic implementation.
-Bootstrap: For responsive and modern UI design.
+Bootstrap & Tailwind -> For responsive and modern UI design.
-React.js: For creating dynamic and reusable components.
+React.js -> For creating dynamic and reusable components.

 Tools
 Postman: For testing REST API endpoints.